cschleiden/go-workflows/docs/source/index.html.md

 }
 ```

-We can start workflows from the same process the worker runs in -- or they can be separate.
-Here we use the SQLite backend, spawn a single worker (which then executes both `Workflows` and `Activities`), and then start a single instance of our workflow
+To finish the example, we create the backend, start a worker in a separate go-routine.
+We then create a `Client` instance which we then  use to create a new _workflow instance_.
+A workflow instance is just one running instance of a previously registered workflow.

+With the exception of the in-memory backend, we do not have to start the workflow from the same process the worker runs in, we could create the client from another process and create/wait for/cancel/... workflow instances from there.